Louiealbp/TDT/readme.md

 # Installation

 These directories contain their own conda environments for installation.
-This is still a pre-release version of the code, and so is not entirely cleaned up.
+There is still some work to do cleaning up the code.
 A future version will contain a wrapped environment for ease of use with the dataset.
 Note that you may receive errors relating to the atari_py ROMS.
 Please visit https://github.com/openai/atari-py to see how to fix these issues.

 ## Downloading datasets